Meowrin/Yufine-Best-Girl/Yufine Raid Boss Guide.md

 - Attack
 - Crit (both chance and damage) -> you can go 30% crit chance and have crit buff + arky buff to get 100% crit chance

-#### Artifacts: This is straight forward enough, Strak a lot of the time to fill ER req, Uberius if you stack 100% crit chance and not running SSAcha, Sigurd only with SSAcha, no real reason to use anything else
+#### Artifacts: This is straight forward enough, Strak a lot of the time to fill ER requisite, Uberius if you stack 100% crit chance and not running SSAcha, Sigurd only with SSAcha, no real reason to use anything else
 - ![](https://assets.epicsevendb.com/artifact/strak-gauntlet/icon.png) **[Strak's Gauntlet](https://epicsevendb.com/artifact/els-fist):** well 30-60% ER cuts down your gear requirement greatly so people like this (Doesn't work as well with SSAcha cause Immortality).
 - ![](https://assets.epicsevendb.com/artifact/sigurd-scythe/icon.png) **[Sigurd Scythe](https://epicsevendb.com/artifact/sigurd-scythe):** This only works with SSAcha's immortality and its attack buff is addictive to morale so you would have 25% attack to counteract the -90% damage debuff of -50 morale.
 - ![](https://assets.epicsevendb.com/artifact/uberiuss-tooth/icon.png) **[Uberius Tooth](https://epicsevendb.com/artifact/uberiuss-tooth):** Straight damage increase for people who have enough ER and just want more damage (stacking crit buff and Arky for 70% crit chance increase is pretty nice)